Lumity-git/UseShiftly-Public/README.md

-# Hotel Employee Scheduler
+# UseShiftly Shift Scheduler

-A professional, enterprise-ready scheduling application built with Spring Boot for hotel employee management.
+A professional, enterprise-ready scheduling application built with Spring Boot for cross-industry shift team management.
 This system replaces traditional whiteboard scheduling with a modern, digital solution that includes shift trading, notifications, and role-based access control.

 ## 🚀 Features